luni64/TeensyTimerTool/README.md

 }
 ...
 ```
-All error codes can be found in the file 'ErrorHandling/ErrorCodes.h'
+All defined error codes can be found in the file 'ErrorHandling/error_codes.h'

+### <a name='UsinganErrorHandlingCallback'></a>Using an Error Handling Callback

-Although this works it is quite tedious to always check things for errors.
-To make error checking more easy you can attach an error handler to the library.
-To do this you need to call ```attachErrFunc``` as shown in the example below.
+Although the  example above works perfectly, it is quite tedious to always check things for possible errors.
+To make error handling more convenient you can attach an error handler function to the library.
+You first need to initialize it by calling  ```attachErrFunc``` as shown in the example below.
 Now, TeensyTimerTool automatically calls the attached error function whenever something goes wrong.

 ```c++
 Timer t1(FTM1), t2(FTM1), t3(FTM1)